Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Realize That This Isn’t an Easy Process

-Many people get into animal breeding thinking that it will only take a few hours a week or that it will be a one-time commitment.
-That’s a great way to find yourself in over your head, and it makes it much more likely that the entire process will be a chore for both you and the dogs.
+Many people get into animal breeding, thinking it will only take a few hours a week or be a one-time commitment.
+That’s a great way to get in over your head, and it makes it much more likely that the entire process will be a chore for you and the dogs.

 You should also be aware that nothing ever goes flawlessly.
-A huge part of being an animal breeder is solving problems, whether they occur during the siring or raising process.
+Solving problems, whether they occur during the siring or raising process, is a huge part of being an animal breeder.

-It’s also important to realize that this will be expensive.
+It’s also important to realize that breeding is expensive.
 Even if you’re planning on selling the puppies for quite a bit of money, there’s a long time between breeding the dogs and selling the puppies.
-The dogs will still need to eat during that time, for example, so be sure you have the capital necessary to keep them alive and healthy.
+The dogs will still need to eat during that time, so be sure you have the capital necessary to keep them alive and healthy.

 Choose a Suitable Mate

-This is possibly the most important step, but it’s also the one that many breeders skimp on.
-They figure that any mate that’s both purebred and available will be good enough.
+This is possibly the most important step, but it’s also the one many breeders neglect.
+They figure that any mate purebred and available will be good enough.

-This goes hand-in-hand with the “improve the breed” ethos; your primary concern when studding a dog is finding a complementary mate.
+This goes hand-in-hand with the “improve the breed” ethos; your primary concern when breeding a dog is finding a complementary mate.
 Your dog should improve their flaws and vice versa.

-The most important thing to do is avoid hereditary diseases as much as possible.
+It’s vital to avoid hereditary diseases as much as possible.
 This isn’t entirely within your power, of course, but if you can study the mate’s bloodlines, you may be able to spot troubling genetics that don’t need to be passed on to future generations.

-All of this requires at least a basic understanding of genetics, so if you’re not familiar with the subject, it’s time to brush up.
-At the very least, you should have an understanding of dominant vs. recessive genes and how they affect a dog’s offspring.
+All of this requires a basic understanding of genetics, so if you’re unfamiliar with the subject, it’s time to brush up.
+At the very least, you should understand dominant vs. recessive genes and how they affect a dog’s offspring.

 two merle shetland dogs